rduenasf/birding/docs/birds/baleag.md

 scientific_name: "Haliaeetus leucocephalus"
 order: "Accipitriformes"
 family: "Accipitridae (Hawks, Eagles, and Kites)"
 description: "Haliaeetus leucocephalus is a species of bird in the Accipitridae (Hawks, Eagles, and Kites) family.
-It has been observed 3 times."
+It has been observed 3 times.
+It has been photographed."
 species_group: "Vultures, Hawks, and Allies"
 species_code: "baleag"

 sidebar_position: 35
-sidebar_class_name: " "
+sidebar_class_name: "has-photo "
 tags:
   - Accipitriformes
   - Accipitridae (Hawks, Eagles, and Kites)
   - Vultures, Hawks, and Allies
-  - Needs Photo
+  - Has Photo
   - Needs Audio
 ---